 The number of Americans addicted to drugs and alcohol is roughly equal to the entire population of Texas.
 The United States also spends over $80 billion each year for incarceration, and more than 50% of those incarcerated for federal offenses are there for drug crimes.
 Over 90% of heroin users relapse.
 The US addiction rehab market is $35 billion, but 9 out of 10 people with substance use disorder (amounting to 20 million people in the US ) aren’t even getting treated.

-Our team consists of bioethicists, designers, programmers, addiction specialists, and technologists based in Pittsburgh, PA, a growing tech hub on the cutting edge of artificial intelligence and healthcare.
-We are currently competing in the $5 million IBM Watson AI XPRIZE, which gives us access to IBM Watson and other valuable resources.
-We are a part of Carnegie Mellon University’s startup incubator, Project Olympus, as well as Innovation Works’ nationally ranked AlphaLab accelerator.
+Our team consists of data scientists, designers, programmers, addiction specialists, and technologists based in Pittsburgh, PA, a growing tech hub on the cutting edge of artificial intelligence and healthcare.
+We completed successful clinical studies validating our wearables system.
+Behaivior is a recipient of the Carnegie Science Award, and milestone award winner of the IBM Watson AI XPRIZE.
+We are a part of Carnegie Mellon University’s startup incubator, Project Olympus, as well as graduates of Innovation Works’ nationally ranked AlphaLab accelerator.